Teesport: Landside

-Landside clients include Hanson plc who operate a major cement works, and a landfill site which uses non-hazardous waste to backfill the site of the former Tees Dock facility.
+Landside clients include Hanson plc who operate a cement plant that also utilises Ground granulated blast-furnace slag, and a landfill site which uses non-hazardous waste to backfill the site of the former Tees Dock facility.
 Tesco operate a 1200000 ft high-bay non-food storage and distribution facility at Teesport.
 The currently under-construction Teesport Renewable Energy Plant is scheduled to come into operation in 2020.

 Northern Gateway Terminal

 In February 2008, PD Ports were given planning permission to redevelop the former Shell Oil refinery in a £350 million scheme that would create a new container facility, entitled the Northern Gateway Terminal, which would raise TEU capacity of the entire port to 1.5 million TEU.
 However, due to the 2008 economic downturn, PD Ports put back the start of development until 2010 at the earliest, with the programme now scheduled to complete in 2020.

 Transport connections

 PD Ports leases a number of former-British Rail Class 08 shunting locomotives from RMS Locotec to move rail traffic around the port, and to/from the two main associated marshalling yards.
 The port is directly rail connected to the East Coast Main Line and the Durham Coast Line, and close to the A66 trans-pennine route, and other major trunk roads.